ffleming/timing_attack/README.md

 `--percentile`th percentile of each input's results is considered the representative result for that input.
 Inputs are then sorted according to their representative results and the largest spike in their graph is found.
-Results then split into short and long groups according to this spike.
+Results are then split into short and long groups according to this spike.

 The `--mean` flag uses the average of results for a particular input as its representative result.
 The `--median` flag simply uses the 50th percentile.